- Soil classification is generally done to organize the different types of soil in different groups on the basis of their engineering properties.

 AASHTO soil classification example

 Q. The result of sieve analysis of three soil is given next.
 It is required to classify these soils according to the AASHTO Classification system.
-Use the attached AASHTO Classification of Highway Subgrade Materials Table.
+Use the attached AASHTO Classification of Highway Subgrade Materials Table.- soil A

 soil group = either A-7-5 or A-7-6